-If you do NOT follow the above procedure you will be awarded ZERO for the task.
+If you do NOT follow the above procedure, you will be awarded ZERO for the task.

-Tasks submitted late, without approved extension of time via the school illness/misadventure or school business application authorised from the relevant Deputy Principal, will incur a mark of ZERO; that is 100% of total marks deducted.
+Tasks submitted late, without approved extension of time via the school illness/misadventure or school business application authorised by the Illness/Misadventure Coordinator (Mrs Narsai), will incur a mark of ZERO; that is 100% of total marks deducted.

-If you are unwell, visit a doctor on the day before the task and if the medical certificate covers multiple days including the day before the assessment and the day of the assessment, then you do not have to visit the doctor on the day of the task as it is already covered by medical certificate.
+If you are unwell and you visit a doctor on the day before the task please ensure the medical certificate covers multiple days including the day before the assessment and the day of the assessment, then you do not have to visit the doctor on the day of the task as it is already covered by medical certificate.
 However, please note that medical certificate cannot be back-dated i.e. visiting a doctor on the day of an assessment will not cover the previous day (day before an assessment).